LewisCM14/allotment/docs/docs/client_side.md

             - What varieties can be harvested.
             - What varieties need to be pruned.
             - What varieties can be dug up and composted.
-                - This task will be based of when a variety has reached the end of its harvest period and lifecycle.
+                - This task is based of when a variety has reached the end of its harvest period and lifecycle.

         - **Daily Tasks:**
             - What varieties need to be fed this week on what day.
-                - Varieties that are to be fed, need to be grouped by feed type and this feed type highlighted.
+                - Varieties that are to be fed, are grouped by feed type and this feed type highlighted.
             - What varieties need to be watered this week on what day.
                 ???+ tip "Future Improvement"
-                    Long term this task be dictated via a live weather feed based on the users allotment postal/zip code.
+                    Long term this task will be dictated via a live weather feed based on the users allotment postal/zip code.

-    - Each user is to be able to select a desired week in order to view the past or future, with the default load week to be the present week.
+    - Each user is able to select a desired week in order to view the past or future, with the default load week set to the present week.

 <u>_**Low Priority**_</u>

 === "Monthly ToDo"
-    - This view will display a high level overview based on a users active varieties, their monthly tasks, grouped by season.
+    - This view displays a high level overview based on a users active varieties, their monthly tasks, grouped by season.
         - These tasks are to include:
             - What varieties can be sown.
             - What varieties can be transplanted.
             - What varieties can be harvested.
             - What varieties need to be pruned.
             - What varieties can be dug up and composted.
-    - Each user is to be able to select a month in order to view the past or future, with the default load month to be the present.
+    - Each user is able to select a month in order to view the past or future, with the default load month set to the present.

 ---